CASPER: Concept-integrated Sparse Representation for Scientific Retrieval: FRIEREN

+In this section, we describe FRIEREN, a framework for mining \textbf{FR}ee sc\textbf{IE}ntific \textbf{RE}trieval supervisio\textbf{N}.
+FRIEREN mines queries from four sources, namely \textit{co-citations}, \textit{citation contexts}, \textit{author-assigned keyphrases} and \textit{titles}.
+We provide an example of these four sources in Figure \ref{fig:ExampleScholarlyReferences}.
 Queries mined from these sources are then used to augment user queries, creating a dataset for training.
 Formally, we aim to build a collection of triplets, denoted as $\mathcal{T}=$ $\{(q_i, d^+_i, d^-_i)\}_{i=1}^{|\mathcal{T}|}$.
-Here, $q_i$ denotes a query and $d^+_i$, $d^-_i$ denotes the corresponding positive and (hard) negative document.
+Here, $q_i$ denotes a query and $d^+_i$, $d^-_i$ denotes the corresponding positive and hard negative document.

 \textbf{User queries}.
-As already mentioned, we utilize SciRepEval's Search\footnote{\url{https://huggingface.co/datasets/allenai/scirepeval/viewer/search/train}} \cite{singh-etal-2023-scirepeval}.
+We utilize SciRepEval Search\footnote{\url{https://huggingface.co/datasets/allenai/scirepeval/viewer/search/train}} \cite{singh-etal-2023-scirepeval}.
 Each query $q_i$ in this set is associated with a list of candidates and their relevance scores.
-We select candidates whose scores larger or equal to 1 as $d^+_i$.
-For each positive document, we randomly select a negative document $d^-_i$ among those whose scores are 0.
+We select candidates whose scores $\geq 1$ as $d^+_i$.
+Then, a negative document $d^-_i$ is randomly chosen among those whose scores are 0.

 \textbf{Co-citations}.
-The use of co-citations as supervision signals is introduced in \cite{cohan-etal-2020-specter, mysore-etal-2022-multi}, inspired by a finding that documents cited in proximity are related.
 Using the full-text S2ORC corpus\footnote{\url{https://github.com/allenai/s2orc}}, we identify citation groups within each paper.
 From each group, we randomly select two articles: one's title serves as the query $q_i$, and the other's concatenated title and abstract serves as the positive document $d^+_i$.
-The hard negative $d^-_i$ is the concatenated title and abstract of an article cited elsewhere in the same paper but outside that specific citation group.
+The hard negative $d^-_i$ is an article cited elsewhere in the same paper but outside that specific citation group.

 \textbf{Citation contexts}.
 The sentence in which a paper is cited often summarizes its key contribution as perceived by other authors.
 For each full-text document within the S2ORC corpus, we extract the citing sentences treat them as queries $q_i$.
 The cited paper's title and abstract form the positive document $d^+_i$, while a hard negative $d^-_i$ is another paper cited elsewhere in the same document.